 As one of the largest and oldest markets in the capital of Vietnam, Dong Xuan market locates in Hanoi Old Quarter in Dong Xuan ward, Hoan Kiem District, with a history dating back hundreds of years from the Nguyen feudal period (1802 – 1945).

 Dong Xuan Market, which has opened since 1889, is associated with the ups and downs of the thousand-year-old Thang Long Citadel in Hanoi.
 The market is the point of harmony and witnessing many changes in Hanoi Capital, Vietnam.

 In addition to its historical value, the Dong Xuan market is the busiest place for buying and selling, focusing on a variety of household items, shoes, fabrics, and clothing.

 Dong Xuan is not only a commodity but also known as a famous snack area of Hanoi, a familiar destination for tourists who love traditional cuisine.

-You can enjoy the famous local dishes in Hanoi, such as Reu vermicelli, snail vermicelli, bamboo shoots vermicelli, and sweet soup.
+You can enjoy the famous local dishes in Hanoi, such as Reu vermicelli, snail vermicelli, bamboo shoots vermicelli, and Vietnamese che (sweet soup).

 - Address: 15 Cau Dong Street, Dong Xuan Ward, Hoan Kiem District, Hanoi, Vietnam